RedHatTraining/DO378-apps/comprehensive-review/solutions/parks-dashboard/README.md

 # Launch a tool to inspect the bundle size
 npm run bundle-profile:analyze

+# Run a production build (outputs to "dist" dir)
+npm run build

-# Start the express server (run a production build first)
+# Start the express server (uses the dist folder so you must run "npm run build" first)
 npm run start
 ```